 Full Interview with David Mundie, President of High Tide Technologies

 The field of telemetry for utilities has skyrocketed with the growth and usage of digital and cellular-based technology.
 But where do the smaller or budget-conscious providers fit in?
-We talked with Dr. David Mundie, Founder and President of High Tide Technologies, about some of the issues facing utility providers and mid-size municipalities, how telemetry fits into the modern landscape, and some of the latest ideas in development for the future.
+We talked with Dr. David Mundie, Founder and President of High Tide Technologies, about some of the issues facing utility providers and mid-size municipalities, how telemetry fits into the modern landscape, how the SCADA marketplace is expanding, and some of the latest ideas in development for the future.

 High Tide: Thanks for chatting with us.
 Before we dive, can you give readers some background on High Tide Technologies?